Construction of unshielded singular solutions of the harmonic field equations: Harmonic Einstein equations, unshielded singularities and cosmic censorship

 and

-We also say that the scalar curvature invariant blows up at $p$. \end{defi} Note that curvature tensor invariants involve second order spatial derivatives of the metric component functions $g_{ij}$.
+We also say that the scalar curvature invariant blows up at $p$. \end{defi} The constructed strong scalar curvature singularities of the field equations below are stable in the sense that for any classical solution $g_{\mu\nu},~0\leq \mu,\nu\leq n$ there is a ball (or a cylinder) in an $L^p$ space (for some $p\geq 1$) of field equation solutions with strong scalar curvature blow up such that the classical solution $g_{\mu\nu},~ 0\leq \mu,\nu\leq n$ is not in this ball or cylinder.
+Note that curvature tensor invariants involve second order spatial derivatives of the metric component functions $g_{\mu\nu}$.
 For this reason there are metric functions which have H\"{o}lder continuous first order derivatives and where curvature invariants blows up.
-There are even metric functions $g_{ij}$ which have H\"{o}lder continuous first order derivative and are smooth in the complement of the origin $(0,0)$.
-First we give an example \begin{exmp} We observe that data can have weak singularities at a singular point at the boundary of space-time where the field equations can still be solved in the complement of this point.
+There are even metric functions $g_{\mu\nu}$ which have H\"{o}lder continuous first order derivative and are smooth in the complement of the origin $(0,0)$.
+First we give an example \begin{exmp} We observe that data can have weak singularities at a singular point at the boundary of space-time, where the field equations can still be solved in the complement of this point.
 The weak singularities at the origin are located at the boundary of the equation and are not part of the classical solution constructed.
 The data can be chosen such that they are part of a weak solution of the field equations.
 For example, consider a metric of spatial dimension $n=2$ which depends only on one spatial variable, say $x^1$, and is constant with respect to time such that for the spatial indices $1\leq i,j\leq 2$ and for fixed time we have

 where $f$ is a univariate function on the field of real number ${\mathbb R}$ of the form $z\rightarrow f(z)=z^3\cos\left(\frac{1}{z^{\alpha}}\right)$ for $\alpha\in (0.5,1)$ $z\neq 0$ and $f(0)=0$, and $\phi_{\delta}\in C^{\infty}$ is a function with support $(\-\delta,\delta)$ and with $\phi_{\delta}(0)=1$ (as known for partitions of unity).
 Note that